 go help goproxy.

-To opt-out of this proxy, you can turn it off by setting
+To opt-out of this module mirror, you can turn it off by setting

 See the go command documentation for other configuration details.